Aron Dønnum: Club career

 Dønnum made his debut for Vålerenga on 17 July 2017 against Kristiansund, in a game that ended 1–1.

-He joined Belgian First Division A club Standard Liège in July 2021, having agreed a four-year contract with the club.
+He joined Belgian First Division A club Standard Liège in July 2021, having agreed to a four-year contract with the club.

 On 30 March 2022, Dønnum returned to Vålerenga on loan until 30 June 2022.

 International career

 Dønnum made his debut for the Norway national team on 2 June 2021 in a friendly against Luxembourg, substituting for Jens Petter Hauge in the 64th minute.

+Personal life

+As a boy, Dønnum was seen as "restless" and a troublemaker.

+In June 2025, Dønnum married fellow footballer Celin Bizet in a ceremony in Italy.
+They both took the surname Bizet Dønnum.
+They had been a couple for three years.